Home » Issues » Environmental Protection Division

 The Environmental Protection Division is currently staffed by seven attorneys, who appear in state and federal courts.
-The Division also has a part-time investigator and a legal assistant who is responsible for providing administrative support to attorneys, and maintaining written and electronic records.
+The Division also has a part-time investigator and a Paralegal who is responsible for providing administrative support to attorneys, and maintaining written and electronic records.
 In cooperation with the Vermont Law School and other law schools, the Division hosts legal interns who have an interest in environmental law.

 Proposed Settlements of Civil Environmental Enforcement Cases

 To facilitate possible public participation in proposed settlements of civil environmental enforcement cases filed by the Attorney General's Office, the Division posts notice of such proposed settlement agreements at the time of filing the proposed settlements with the Court.
 The postings are on the Division website (below) and include a link to the proposed settlement pleadings.
 To further facilitate possible public participation, the Division also requests in its filings that the Court hold the proposed settlement for 21 days before considering and acting on the submitted settlement.
 Potential public participation is pursuant to Vermont Rule of Civil Procedure 24 regarding intervention.

 Environmental Protection Links